microsoftgraph/entra-powershell/module/Entra/docs/New-EntraMSInvitation.md

 ```

 ### -SendInvitationMessage
-A Boolean parameter that indicates whether or not an invitation message will be sent to the invited user.
+A Boolean parameter that indicates whether or not an invitation message is sent to the invited user.

 ```yaml
 Type: Boolean